History of the Academy of Notre Dame

 The Academy continues to offer a unique, highly esteemed educational option to families of all backgrounds.
 Today, our students come from over 30 communities throughout Massachusetts and Southern New Hampshire, as well as a growing number of foreign countries, and represent a diverse blend of cultures, economic backgrounds and faiths.

-Situated along the Merrimack River, the Academy's 200-acre campus offers pristine fields, ponds, and forests in which to explore, learn and play.
+The Academy's 200-acre campus offers pristine fields, ponds, and forests in which to explore, learn and play.
 The natural environment provides seclusion and security unique to our location while also being in close proximity to local emergency services.

 To learn more about the Academy's history, click below to read an article by Nancy Barthelemy, SND New England Archives.